First impressions separate the bad websites from the good ones, and you don’t have to be a web designer to know the difference.

 Thinking about your ideal customer is a good starting point for your web design.

-Consider how this ideal customer would interact with your website layout: would they browse through all of your pages?
+How would your ideal customer would interact with your website layout: would they browse through all of your pages?
 Or would they prefer a one-page experience instead?

 Once you have an idea of the types of factors your audience favors on a website, focus on adding these design features to your site.